polkascan/polkascan-os/README.md

 * Polkadot JS Apps: http://127.0.0.1:8081

-## Add custom types for Substrate Node Template
+## Add custom types for SORA
-* Modify `harvester/app/type_registry/substrate-node-template.json` to match the introduced types of the custom chain
+* Modify `harvester/app/type_registry/default.json` to match the introduced types of the custom chain
 * Truncate `runtime` and `runtime_*` tables on database
 * Start harvester
-* Check http://127.0.0.1:8080/node-template/runtime-type if all type are now correctly supported
+* Check http://127.0.0.1:8080/sora/runtime-type if all type are now correctly supported
-* Monitor http://127.0.0.1:8080/node-template/harvester/admin if blocks are being processed and try to restart by pressing "Process blocks in harvester queue" if process is interupted.
+* Monitor http://127.0.0.1:8080/sora/harvester/admin if blocks are being processed and try to restart by pressing "Process blocks in harvester queue" if process is interupted.

 ## System requrements
 Memory: >2GB (more is better),